jluna0413/CultivAREmergent/docs/generated/README.md

 #### app/models/base_models.py

 This module defines the core SQLAlchemy models for the CultivAR application.
-These models represent the fundamental entities in the application's domain, such as users, plants, strains, zones, activities, and sensor data.
+These models represent the fundamental entities in the application's domain, such as users, plants, cultivars, zones, activities, and sensor data.

 **Classes:**